 Kids who are fascinated with these long-bodied lizards will be interested in learning everything about iguanas.
 These popular pets can live for a very long time when cared for properly at home.
 They are better suited for older children who are responsible enough to handle them properly and take care of their needs.
-Here are some interesting facts kids will want to know before deciding to adopt a miniature reptilian pet.
-Be sure to read iguana books for even more information about the behavior, diet, and habitat these intriguing creatures.
+Read on for valuable information about iguanas kids will want to know before deciding to adopt a miniature reptilian pet.
+Be sure to read iguana books for even more information about the environment, food, and other conditions necessary to provide a healthy lifestyle.

 Although these lizards do not offer the same level of companionship and recognition as other types of pets, they absolutely do respond to their caretakers.
 Iguanas have keen vision and an uncanny ability to recognize sounds.
 While they will not respond to someone calling to them, iguanas can distinguish between different voices.